CHRIS PFISTER

 Pfister’s latest flaxseed oil derived paints—his best yet—have taken on a new, more monochromatic palette.
 Black, brown, and grey predominate revealing the strange beauty of the Wyoming desert landscape.

-Rolling HiIlls, River Beds are revealed, inviting us to a meditation state where abstract and representational mingle.
+Rolling HiIls, River Beds are revealed, inviting us to a meditation state where abstract and representational mingle.

 Chris Pfister makes his own paints and oils spending decades perfecting his medium working and re-working various oil mixtures in order to find the perfect consistency for each homemade pigment he uses.
 Starting with "Rolling Hills" to the River series, Pfister got intrigued by what happens to a landscape when you eliminate the horizon.